Festivals for Solidarity

-In May 2020, TheatreWorks will start its virtual programme in the form of a series of alternative training and a shared space in ZOOM led by Dr. Ong Keng Sen, one of the experts of The Festival Academy, for The Curators Academy.
+In May 2020, TheatreWorks started its virtual programme in the form of a series of alternative training and a shared space in ZOOM led by Dr. Ong Keng Sen, one of the experts of The Festival Academy, for The Curators Academy.

-He will be holding a series of 4 separate lectures to the wider public, together with consultations and clinics to train and share with a smaller group of participants.
+He hold a series of 4 separate lectures to the wider public, together with consultations and clinics to train and share with a smaller group of participants.
 Ong says, “I will be lecturing and sharing my knowledge in a series known as “Curating No-thing.”

-The series will span topics such as Creating Worlds, Ethical Generosity, Rethinking Value, Small Actions and Listening.
+The series spanned topics such as Creating Worlds, Ethical Generosity, Rethinking Value, Small Actions and Listening.

 Date and Time:

 Lecture Series #1 - 19 May 2020, 7pm (SIN) / 11am (GMT)

 Lecture Series #2 - 21 May 2020, 7pm (SIN) / 11am (GMT)